ritwik098/ItineratR/CONTRIBUTING.md

 ## Community

-Welcome to the exploro.us developer community!
+Welcome to the ItineratR developer community!
 We have a couple standards that we hope you'll follow:

 * Be nice
 * Be concise